minvws/nl-kat-coordination/docs/source/technical_design/debianinstall.rst

 ===========================

 The `DJANGO_ALLOWED_HOSTS` and `DJANGO_CSRF_TRUSTED_ORIGINS` variables in
-`/etc/kat/rocky.conf` need to be configured with the hostname that will be used to access OpenKAT.
+`/etc/kat/rocky.conf` need to be configured with the hostname (or hostnames separated by commas) that will be used to access OpenKAT.
 If `openkat.example.org` is used to access OpenKAT the configuration should be: